-Comprehensive loss represents net loss for the period plus the results of certain other changes in stockholders' equity (deficit).
-The Company's comprehensive loss included unrealized gains related to marketable securities for the three and six months ended June 30, 2021 and 2020.
+Comprehensive loss represents net loss for the period plus the results of certain other changes in stockholders' equity.
+The Company's comprehensive loss included unrealized gains and losses related to marketable securities for the six months ended June 30, 2022 and 2021.